 Good headlines typically include brief facts or compelling questions, like “How much do you know about addiction?”
 A summary should be no more than two sentences long, like “Sign up today to receive new information on addiction and treatment!”
 And your form fields should ask for a name and email with a button that says something similar to “Sign me up!”

 While the above is just an example, it can lay out the template for your pop-up so that you drive conversions to your site instead of driving prospects away.
 But still, pop-ups are just one part of a much larger marketing tactic that you can also use to your advantage.

 Opt-in marketing is any form of marketing that asks customers to submit their name, email address, and other information so they can hear from you later.
 Pop-ups are a specialized form of opt-in marketing, but opt-in strategies cover so much more to help you build a list of qualified leads.

 Your homepage should be informational at its core, but you can also add form fields to it for names and email addresses.
 While not every person that looks at your homepage is a qualified lead, you can add form fields to the top of the page for those people that want more information.
-This tactic is more passive than a pop-up, and it also allows unqualified leads to continue looking at your site without taking up valuable space on your listserv.
+This tactic is more passive than a pop-up, and it also allows unqualified leads to continue looking at your site without taking up valuable space on your subscriber list.